 Look for hole cards that work well together, such as runs of cards in sequence (known as ‘rundowns’ – see above) and combinations that can make either straights or flushes.
 If you can see a cheap flop with hands like these, you should already have a good understanding of where you stand in the hand and your chances of winning.

 - More cards means more possibilities – for them too!

 In a game of Hold’em, facing three other players, for example, there are six cards out there to worry about.
 In a game of Omaha facing the same amount of opponents, there are 12 cards you must be wary of.
 Put simply, if three of any suit are showing on the board, it’s more likely someone has the flush, and if there’s a pair on the board, it’s more likely someone has the full house.
 It often helps in Omaha to assume that if there’s a possible draw on the board, someone has it!

 Not only is PLO poker a more volatile and unpredictable game, the pot-limit format can often lead to pots much bigger than a Hold’em player might expect, given the size of the blinds.
 If you’re used to playing Hold’em at certain stakes, it may be wise to take a step down when trying PLO until you get used to how this game plays and can manage your bankroll properly.

 Pot-Limit Omaha is a great game, but there’s another Omaha game with even more ways to win in every hand!
 Omaha Hi-Lo is a split-pot game where the worst hand can win half the pot, leading to some spectacular and unique gameplay scenarios.

 If you want to play PLO poker right now, head to our real money poker page where you’ll find the best places to play online.
 Want to do some more preparation before you hit the tables?
-Check out Odds for Dummies and improve your decision-making skills.
+Check out our Odds for Dummies page and improve your decision-making skills.